What Is a Self Managed Super Fund (SMSF)?

 What is a SMSF?

-A Self Managed Superannuation Fund is a super fund with four members or less, where each member of the SMSF is also a trustee.
+A Self Managed Superannuation Fund is a super fund with six members or less, where each member of the SMSF is also a trustee.

 The trustees are responsible for the management of the SMSF, including the Fund’s investment strategy, administrative requirements and tax obligations.